Nu2 Lupi: Planetary system

-On September 12, 2011 three low-mass planets were announced in a preprint, using data from the HARPS spectrograph.
+On September 12, 2011, three low-mass planets were announced in a preprint, using data from the HARPS spectrograph.
 These three planets are among about seven dozen planets discovered in September 2011, the most of any month up to that point during the exoplanet era that began in the early 1990s.
 The confirmation of these planets was published in Astronomy & Astrophysics in 2019.
 The two inner planets were also detected using the transit method in 2020, allowing a precise determination of their masses and radii.
-In 2021, planet d was also found to transit using observations from CHEOPS, allowing its mass and radius to be determined.
+In 2021, planet d was similarly found to transit using observations from CHEOPS, also allowing the determination of mass and radius.
 Further transit observations with CHEOPS were used to refine the planetary parameters and to search for signs of an exomoon around planet d, although no evidence of a moon was found.

 With a mass of about 5 Earth masses, the innermost planet falls into the regime of super-Earths, and was confirmed to be mostly rocky with a density of 7.8 g/cm3 in 2020.
-The outer two planets straddle the boundary between super-Earths and Neptune-mass planets, so they are less likely to have predominantly rocky compositions.
+The outer two planets straddle the boundary between super-Earths and ice giant planets, so they are less likely to have predominantly rocky compositions.
 The middle planet Nu2 Lupi c with a density of 3.5 g/cm3 is expected to have a large gaseous envelope.
 All three planets orbit within 0.5 AU and are likely too hot to maintain liquid water.

 The most recent published observation of this system for debris disks was in 2006 by the Spitzer telescope, searching for an excess of infra-red light that would indicate scattering of starlight by dust or planetesimals; no infra-red excess was detected.